gbmhunter/blog/content/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/_index.md

 ## Overview

-_Transfer functions_ are a way of describing the frequency response of a system.
+_Transfer functions_ are a way of describing the frequency and phase response of a LTI (linear time invariant) system.
 The system can be anything with a measurable input and output, e.g. mechanical spring/mass/dampers, electronic RLC circuits, e.t.c.
-This page will put an emphasis on electrical transfer functions.
+This page will put an emphasis on **electrical transfer functions in the continuous-time domain**.

+## The Laplace Domain

 Transfer functions are usually written in the Laplace domain using the variable `\(s\)`, where `\(s\)` is the complex angular frequency, as shown in `\(Eq.\ \ref{eq:s-eq-j-w}\)`.